FullStacksDev/angular-and-firebase-template/ARCHITECTURE.md

 >
 > This is designed to be run locally only (not as part of a CI/CD pipeline) as it benefits from your locally authenticated `firebase` CLI.
 >
-> For CI/CD you'd want to update the GitHub Actions pipeline to deploy to Firebase, which would involve setting up a service account and securely storing the credentials in GitHub Secrets so that the pipeline can authenticate with Firebase.
-We show you how to do this in the patterns example app (coming soon).
+> For Continuous Deployment (CD) you'll want to update the GitHub Actions pipeline to deploy to Firebase, which would involve setting up a service account and securely storing the credentials in GitHub Secrets so that the pipeline can authenticate with Firebase.
+And also modifying the deploy script to make it non-interactive (or add a non-interactive mode via a flag).

 > [!IMPORTANT]
 >